vishu-byte/Documentation/docs/Programmer_Guide/Overview.md

 with class [`#!c++ ParticleSystem`](../Programmer_Guide/ParticleSystem/Class:ParticleSystem/Description.md)

-We can evolve this particle system, (according to some dynamical equations like Newton's equations) with time by looping through the following steps:
+We can evolve this particle system with time, (according to some dynamical equations like Newton's equations) by looping through the following steps:

 1. **Accumulate the forces on each particle**: This is carried out using force calculators, which are methods of class [`#!c++ Physics`](../Programmer_Guide/Physics/Class:Physics/Description.md)